By: Greg Slater, data analyst

 Pollution from road transport

 By looking at the rise and fall of schools’ NOx levels over the course of a day, we see that pollution peaks around 7-9 am.
 The chart below also depicts how much is coming from distinct sources, revealing that about 50% of the pollution comes from vehicles during these morning hours.
 This is when children are typically traveling to school and more likely to be exposed to pollution.

 We also found that pollution is on average 25% higher at schools within 100 metres of London’s ‘Red Routes’ – with the bulk of local pollution again coming from road transport.
 Red Routes are the city’s major roads, managed by Transport for London on behalf of the Mayor of London.

 The number of children studying near these roads varies significantly across London.
 For example, 20% of primary schools in Wandsworth are near a Red Route compared to 8% for an average London borough.

 It’s clear that not all children currently have an equal chance at a healthy future – with deprived and BAME children breathing in significantly more pollution at their primary school.
 Measures that cut pollution from vehicles and reduce exposure, especially along the Red Routes, are essential to address this inequity and protect young lungs.

-*Cambridge Environmental Research Consultants produced the dataset as part of the Breathe London pilot project.
+Cambridge Environmental Research Consultants produced the NOx pollution dataset as part of the Breathe London pilot project.

-EDF Europe provided this data analysis on air pollution at London primary schools to the London Assembly for its February 2021 report.
+EDF Europe provided a data analysis on air pollution at London primary schools to the London Assembly for its February 2021 report.